Shresth-Mehta/Paging-Framework-XV6/README.md

+We give due credits to https://github.com/mit-pdos/xv6-public for the implementation of the kernel of Xv6 OS that we have used in our project.
+In this project, we extend the strength of memory management unit of Xv6 kernel by implementing support for demand paging.
+We have implemented and compared various page replacement schemes.

 ## myMemTest.c

 myMemTest.c tests the 3 page swapping algorithms and displays the pages in main memory and swap space after every step